Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 * Definition of an array of point constraints:

-  The class *MultiLine* allows defining a given number of multipoint constraints in order to build the multi-line, multiple lines passing through ordered multiple point constraints.
+  The class *MultiLine* allows defining a given number of multi-point constraints in order to build the multi-line, multiple lines passing through ordered multiple point constraints.

   @image html /user_guides/modeling_data/images/modeling_data_image004.png "Definition of a MultiLine using Multiple Point Constraints"
   @image latex /user_guides/modeling_data/images/modeling_data_image004.png "Definition of a MultiLine using Multiple Point Constraints"